RayCannon/Ambiants/README.md

 The code for all the entries submitted in 2004 were available on line, but may have been moved or deleted since then.
 I only came across the 2004 Contest after it had finished.

+I have made two minor changes to the original contest.
+First, I have renamed the "obstacles" from ROCKS to WATER, as ants can climb over rocks but not water.
+Second, I have added an extra ant activity that I have called "Placeholder".
+This activity does nothing.
+It saves one needing to use existing activities to do nothing such as testing for something and then ignoring the result of the test.
+This can be very helpful when debugging an ant, rather than being side tracked trying to work out why the test was performed.

 Supplied files and directories:

 Worlds:

 A directory containing all 10 origional worlds (0-9) used in the constest plus 2 of my own.
-WorldA has no rocke inside.
-WorldM is a maze based on Hampton Court Maze.
+WorldA simply has no obstacles inside.
+WorldM is a maze based on Hampton Court Maze with only one ant nest.

 Files: